Codelco: Other projects

-The Gabriela Mistral ("Gaby") Project is an oxide copper project located 120 km south of Calama.
+The Gabriela Mistral Project ("Gaby") is an oxide copper project located 120 km south of Calama.
 Reserves are estimated at 580 million tonnes of oxide ore grading 1.41% copper and there is underlying sulphide mineralisation but this is not being considered at present.
 A 14-year open pit leaching and SX/EW operation producing about 150,000 tonnes of copper annually is planned.
 Startup was in 2008 marking the milestone to be the first mine in the world to introduce the full autonomous trucks from [Komatsu].
 Leaching of tailings with the potential to produce and additional 30,000 to 50,000 tonnes p.a. between 2011 and 2014 is being investigated, as is wind power.
 An 'exotic copper' orebody, "Vicky" has also been found in the Gabriela Mistral area with potential estimated resources of 80 million tons of oxide ore with a copper grade of 0.6%.
 A 44,000 m2 central solar heating plant supplies 80% of the 80 GWh annual heat for an electrowinning copper extraction process, despite dust problems.

-The Toki Cluster is a group of porphryies that is now included in the Codelco Norte division.
+The Toki Cluster is a group of porphyries that is now included in the Codelco Norte division.
 In 2004 the resources in the four porphyries found to date was estimated at 18 million tonnes of copper.
 Since then a fifth, "Miranda", has been found containing estimated resources of 2.5 million tonnes of copper.

+In May 2025, it was announced that Codelco was partnering with Rio Tinto to mine lithium for EV batteries at a new Maricunga project in northern Chile.
+Rio Tinto will invest $900 million and own just under half of the operation.